 Cranial osteopathy is a form of osteopathic therapy.
-The technique involves gently applying pressure along your head and spine to release pressure.
+The technique involves gently applying pressure along the head and spine to release pressure.

 Cranial osteopathy is performed by a doctor of osteopathic medicine.
-A highly simplified form of the treatment called craniosacral therapy can be performed by anyone with a certificate in craniosacral therapy and requires no standardized training.
+Another form of treatment called craniosacral therapy can be performed by anyone (most often with a certificate in craniosacral therapy) and requires no standardized training.